Skip to main content

 Mr. John Danforth is pursuing his Ph.D. in the Goodarzi laboratory, having obtained his MSc from the University of Oulu (Finland) in 2018 studying genetic changes in rodents inhabiting the Chernobyl Exclusion Zone.
 His project uses human and yeast model systems to learn how long-term, repetitive, low doses of alpha particle radiation impacts genetic integrity, intending to discern the alpha particle (i.e. radon gas) induced cancer gene signature.

 Professor Joshua Taron is an architect focused on advancing and applying digital design and fabrication tools, emphasizing more sustainable, efficient and livable cities.
 Based at the University of Calgary (AB), his team is exploring how the human-built environment influences indoor air quality and modifies the entry of radon gas into buildings, as well as the evolving building code trends that underlie Canada’s radon problem.
-Mr. Taron is on the board of Evict Radon.
+Mr. Taron is on the board of the Evict Radon National Study.

 Josh Taron, M.Arch